Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 > AT-harddisks, as that's all I have :-(.
 >        --Linus Torvalds  (quoted from Wikipedia)}

-Linux is an operating system very similar to Unix, deriving most of its functionality from the much older AT&T Unix originally developed in 1970.
+Modern Linux is an operating system very similar to Unix, deriving most of its functionality from the much older AT&T Unix originally developed in in the 1970's.
 This included a full TCP/IP stack and GNU development tools to compile programs.
 In short, Linux is mostly compliant with the Portable Operating System Interface for Unix (POSIX).

 Despite the warnings of lack of architecture portability and limited support mentioned by Torvalds in his postscript in the above quote,